 For example, if an employee uses outdated technology or methods, he may not be as effective or productive as he could be.
 This can lead to wasted time and resources, affecting the company’s profit.

-3/ Resistance to change
+3/ Reluctant to change

-Resistance to change is a common sign of complacency in the workplace when employees may not want new ideas, methods, or technologies.
+Reluctant to change is a common sign of complacency in the workplace when employees may not want new ideas, methods, or technologies.
 They may be comfortable with how things are going and may not see the need to change, even if it is necessary for the growth and success of the organization.

 When employees resist change, it can hinder progress and growth within the organization and affect teamwork, as employees can focus more on protecting the current way of working rather than teaming up to find new solutions.
 It can create a sterile work environment.